chapter09/blog/_posts/2013-09-08-12-why-people-visit-museums.md

 ####My own writing

-'_' underline parts are phrases or words
+'_' underline parts are phrases or words still with doubts

 People start a trip to a new place for various purposes.
 Some travel for experiencing different culture, history and art, some for entertainments and relaxing themselves.
 Therefore, a local museum becomes a good choice for visitors who <u>just set foot on</u> the new land.